5 lifestyle tips for a healthy tummy

-- Don't rush your food.
+- Do not rush your food.
 Take the time to eat slowly.
 Try putting your fork down between bites and chew each mouthful well.

-- Don't overeat.
-Reduce the size of your portions at mealtimes, or try eating four to five small meals instead of three large ones.
+- Do not overeat.
+Reduce the size of your portions at mealtimes, or try eating 4 to 5 small meals instead of 3 large ones.

 - Eat regularly and try not to skip meals.

 - Avoid eating a big meal just before you go to bed.
-Eat your last meal at least two to three hours before lying down.
+Eat your last meal at least 2 to 3 hours before lying down.

-- Make sure you have plenty to drink.
+- Make sure you have plenty of water to drink.